lspci -vnn | grep NVIDIA

 Please choose the corresponding commands as per the server OS.

-After the successful installation of dependencies, a reboot of the server is recommended in order to make sure that the newly installed kernel headers are available in server and the installation of NVIDIA drivers proceeds smoothly.
+After the successful installation of dependencies, a reboot of the server is recommended in order to make sure that the newly installed kernel headers are available in the server and the installation of NVIDIA drivers proceeds smoothly.

 After the successful installation of dependencies, the NVIDIA driver can be installed by using the below steps.